solhosty/compression-nfts/README.md

 This will often lessen the cost of a compression NFT compared to a real NFT, where the average cost to mint on-chain is .00005 SOL, compared to .01 SOL for a token account storage rent.

+This means you can mint a 15k collection for around .66 SOL in total, versus 10+ SOL for a 15k collection.

 This is typically accomplished in a few steps:
 1. Setting up the Merkle tree.
 2. Setting up the collection.